MeteoSwiss-APN/trapcomparison/README.md

 It is using renv dependency management, for more info: https://cran.r-project.org/web/packages/renv/vignettes/renv.html To install all packages needed in your local R-environment simply run: renv::restore() in your local clone of this git repo

+Packages installed by renv might depend on some shared libraries not available on the reader's system.
+For that reason we added the environment YAML file of our conda environment to this repo.
+Be aware that some libraries in there are not required for this project (it is the default env we use for R analyses).

 The analysis was conducted in R-4.0.3.
 If running and old R-Version some packages must be installed from CRAN Archive.
 Here for MeteoSwiss-default R-3.5.2:
  - caTools@1.17.1.1